|

 border control and I didn't know I was supposed to find them myself, so I didn't get a stamp in my passport.
 I spent the night

-in this city in a cheap hotel.
 The next day I travelled by bus through the southern plains, past ranches, cattle, waterholes and

 wide open spaces to the small city of Uriguiana where I stayed for 1 night.
 I wandered around the streets here for a while, the people